siostechcorp/DataKeeper_Signal/README.md

 This can be tested by running 'git --version' from a cmd prompt.
 It should return something similar to "git version 2.15.1.windows.2".

 # Steps to build re-distributable package installer
 Download the latest version of this repo.
 You can use 'git clone --recursive <repo>' from cmd to pull it from GitHub, or you can download the zip package off the webpage.
+If you are maintaining a repo you can update it to the latest version by running 'git submodule update --init --recursive'.

 (Optional)Extract the contents of the zip file to some location.